Moved to Vancouver, WA where she teaches pocket billiards and sells pool equipment full-time

 She loves this sport because it brings so many people together.
 It brings people of all different background together that wouldn't have met otherwise.
 It is a great way for families to spend quality time together, instead of playing video games and being on their phones.
 This life-long sport is also a highly intellectual once you begin to really understand it's components.
 It also requires a tremendous amount of dedication, precision, focus, relaxation, concentration and discipline.

-Ballroom dancing, learning to play the dulcimer and Native American flute, painting, drinking wine, occasionally smoking a cigar, eating awesome food, golfing, taking her dog to agility classes, and listening to audiobooks.
+Pistol shooting, painting, learning to play the dulcimer and Native American flute, drinking wine, occasionally smoking a cigar, eating awesome food, golfing, ballroom dancing, taking her dog to agility classes, and listening to audiobooks.